Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 | ACP    | 48 | 26| 74   | **3rd** |

 **Results of CoCo's full run**.
-The Timeout is one minute.
+The timeout is one minute.

 | Solver | YES | NO | Total | Rank |
 | ---- |-----|----| ------|------|